6 Habits of Successful Consultants

 The IRS says business owners should pay themselves reasonable compensation, but there’s not a definitive answer as to what this is.
 To some extent, pay will be determined by how your company is structured—if you’re a sole proprietor, compensation can come in the form of a draw or distribution, or if your business is a corporation, you can opt for a salary plus a draw, dividend, or distribution.
 If you’re unsure what you should be paying yourself, consult with an accountant for advice, or check out the U.S. Small Business Administration’s database of income statistics.

-5. Reduce Your Debt
+5. Focus on Ways to Reduce Your Debt

 It’s no surprise that debt can be a drain on business.
 If you’ve taken out a business loan or have overspent on business credit cards, it’s important to prioritize reducing debt.
 Start by cutting down on or eliminating anything that isn’t essential to your daily operation.
 Maybe you have some professional memberships or magazine subscriptions that you rarely use—every little bit adds up.